top of page

 ~Jennifer Levin, The zen of art-upcycling maintenance: A show of teamwork, Santa Fe New Mexican, Pasatiempo, November 2014

-From ArtCollision Santa Fe catalog by Lauren Tresp, editor-in-chief and publisher of The Magazine:
+From ArtCollision Santa Fe catalog by Lauren Tresp, publisher and editor-in-chief at Southwest Contemporary:

 "Regardless of the projects we are working on, the following are feelings familiar to all of us: frustration with our progress, creative block, dissatisfaction with our final product, etc. What if you could turn the whole thing over to someone else?
 Could you wholly surrender a potentially doomed endeavor to the hands of another for intervention?
 These are some of the questions that formed the root of the Art Collision & Repair Shop, a process- and collaboration-driven art project created by Santa Fe- and Brooklyn-based artist Susan Begy and co-curated for exhibition in Santa Fe with art historian and critic Kathryn M Davis.
 Following this initial line of inquiry, and inspired by Begy’s personal experience growing up around an auto mechanic shop, an expansive project emerged that opened up lines of inquiry including the dynamics of team collaborations, conceptions of authorship, the role of curatorial direction, and the aesthetics of community-specific large-scale installation.